 CNA Certification Formatting Guide

 State CNA certification formatting varies and matters for ATS.
 Here is how to list the most common certifications correctly.
+For a comprehensive guide to listing all credential types, see our full article on how to list certifications on a resume.

 | Certification | Full Name | How to List on Resume | ATS Note |